david942j/seccomp-tools/README.tpl.md

 ## I Need You

-Any suggestion or feature request is welcome!
+Any suggestions or feature requests are welcome!
-Feel free to file an issue or send a pull request.
+Feel free to file issues or send pull requests.
 And, if you like this work, I'll be happy to be [starred](https://github.com/david942j/seccomp-tools/stargazers) :grimacing: